 This means you should buy the heaviest cookware that you can comfortably handle.

-Thick, heavy cookware is always better quality and will perform better than thin, lightweight cookware, especially when we're talking about clad stainless and aluminum cookware.
-If you're interested in clad stainless cookware, you should buy the heaviest cookware that you can comfortably handle.
+Thick, heavy cookware is always better quality and will perform better than thin, light cookware, especially when we're talking about clad stainless and aluminum cookware.
+You should buy the heaviest clad stainless steel cookware you can comfortably handle.

 Why All of This Matters